InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

-The **Get Your Brain Straight** hackathons **bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hand-on, collaborative event**.
+The **Get Your Brain Straight** hackathons **bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hands-on, collaborative event**.
 This community collaboration aims to **create reproducible, open source resources** that enable discovery of the structure and function of brains.